 The Lucula is an extended scholastic critique of humanist education that Dominici, a Florentine Dominican, sent to Coluccio Salutati, Chancellor of Florence and the pre-eminent humanist scholar of his day.

 In the process of editing Thomas of Ireland's influential florilegium for The Electronic Manipulus florum Project, I discovered that Dominici made extensive use of this anthology of authoritative quotations from classical, patristic and medieval writers.
-This discovery has inspired me to propose a new critical edition of the Lucula.
-Further details are provided in my forthcoming article "Giovanni Dominici's Reception of Thomas of Ireland's Manipulus florum: The Case for a New Critical Edition of the Lucula noctis" (currently under review).
+This discovery has inspired me to propose a new critical edition of the Lucula (currently under review).
 I intend to maintain this website only until the new edition appears, at which time it will be deleted.

-The revised edition provided on this website doesn't reproduce Hunt's critical apparatus for the three extant manuscripts, nor does it replicate his source apparatus for the various quotations and textual references in this text.
-What it does provide is identification of 78 quotations that were surely or very likely derived by Dominici from the Manipulus florum.
+The revised edition provided on this website doesn't reproduce Hunt's critical apparatus for the three extant manuscripts, nor does it replicate his source apparatus for the various quotations and textual references in this text; rather, it demonstrates the textual evidence for Dominici's reception of 78 quotations that he surely or very likely derived from the Manipulus florum.